Teaching with Tech

 Content Creation

-NOTE: Regardless of what technology you use, remember to not only tie it back to learning outcomes, but to consider Universal Design and Accessibility options for students who may need them.
+NOTE: Regardless of what technology you use, remember to not only tie it back to learning outcomes, but to consider reviewing these Universal Design and Accessibility options for students who may need them.

 - Qwickly – Post announcements, send email, create content, and more to multiple courses at one time.